cisagov/ScubaGear/baselines/defender.md

 ## 3. Safe Attachments

 The Safe Attachments feature will scan messages for attachments with malicious content.
-All messages with attachments that were not already flagged by anti-malware protections in EOP are downloaded to a Microsoft virtual environment for further analysis.
+All messages with attachments not already flagged by anti-malware protections in EOP are downloaded to a Microsoft virtual environment for further analysis.
 Safe Attachments then uses machine learning and other analysis techniques to detect malicious intent.
-While Safe Attachments for Exchange Online is automatically configured in the preset policies, separate action needs to be taken to enable it for other products.
+While Safe Attachments for Exchange Online is automatically configured in the preset policies, separate action is needed to enable it for other products.

 ### Policies
 #### MS.DEFENDER.3.1v1
 Safe attachments SHOULD be enabled for SharePoint, OneDrive, and Microsoft Teams.

 <!--Policy: MS.DEFENDER.3.1v1; Criticality: SHOULD -->
 - _Rationale:_ Users clicking malicious links makes them vulnerable to attacks.
-However, this danger is not limited to links included in emails.
+However, this danger is not limited to links in emails.
 Other Microsoft products, such as Microsoft Teams, can be used to present users with malicious links.
 As such, it is important to protect users on these other Microsoft products as well.
 - _Last modified:_ June 2023

 ### Resources